pabon98/university-lists/README.md

 * This is a university list website
 * On details button click you can see the details page
-* In details page you will see the details of speciq universities.
+* In details page you will see the details of specifiq universities.